-Next make sure to select Focusrite USB ASIO from the AUDIO tab's drop-down window (drivers for different Focusrite Audio Interfaces may appear slightly differently):
+Make sure to select Focusrite USB ASIO from the AUDIO tab's drop-down window (drivers for different Focusrite Audio Interfaces may appear slightly differently):

-Now that we have set up our audio device, we are ready to setup our Reason project.
+Now that we have set up our audio device, we are ready to set up our Reason project.

-By default your empty Reason project will consist of 2 modules:
+By default, your empty Reason project will consist of 2 modules:

 1. Hardware Interface

-2. Master Section
+2. Master Section.

 We are going to add two additional utilities:

-4. Audio Track
+4. Audio Track.